BhaveshxPurohit/BhaveshxPurohit/README.md

 ---

-_"I turn raw data into business breakthroughs — one query at a time."_
+_"I turn raw data into reliable decisions — with pipelines, dashboards, and a lot of SQL."_